Purpello/RepData_PeerAssessment1/PA1_template.md

 Let's look at steps per day to get a sense of the distribution of daily activity for this person.
 Again, we'll use `dplyr` to help us do the summary.
 Then we'll use `ggplot2` to create the histogram.

 First, let's summarize total steps by day.
 We'll do this by treating date as a factor and by using the **activity_no_NA** data set, from which NAs were removed.
-We use the `dplyr` pipeline notation `%>%`, which improves code readability for a series of related programming statements.
+I use the `dplyr` pipeline notation `%>%`, which improves code readability for a series of related programming statements.

 Our 2 summary statistics are the **total** steps for a particular day, and the **count** of (non-NA) observations for that particular day.